Sarasota Wrongful Death Attorneys

 Damages that may be awarded to the estate include:

-- Lost wages, benefits and other earnings the deceased person could reasonably have been expected to make if he or she had lived.
+- Lost wages, benefits, and other earnings the deceased person could have reasonably expected to earn if they had lived.

 - Lost prospective net accumulations of the estate.